 Each assessment is 50-minutes long costing £50 per session.
 Assessments generally take one to two sessions based on the needs of the client(s).

-I am also a qualified Child and Family Psychodynamic Psychotherapist working in the private sector over the last three years, offering therapeutic support to children, young people, parents and families in the local community; both voluntary and privately.
+I am also a qualified Child and Family Psychodynamic Psychotherapist working in the private sector over the last five years, offering therapeutic support to children, young people, parents and families in the local community; both voluntary and privately.

 Training, qualifications & experience